The Right Legal Advice When You Need It the Most

 A More Peaceful Path Forward In Divorce

 If you and your spouse wish to dissolve your marriage, a marital settlement agreement can help you do so amicably and ensure that your divorce is equitable.
 At Smith Family Law, APC, our San Diego marital settlement agreement lawyers have the necessary experience to ensure that your rights and assets remain protected as you navigate your divorce.
+Couples who choose to reach a marital settlement agreement decide to work through the big questions about their divorce with their lawyers, rather than fighting over the big questions in court.

-What You Need To Know About A Marital Settlement
+What You Need To Know About A Marital Settlement Agreement

 A marital settlement agreement is a legally binding contract signed by two spouses.
 Spouses can use a marital settlement agreement to: